TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

     - [x] Allow edit of `package.json` in `<uibRoot>/<url>`.

 - [x] Use projects folder if projects are in use.
 See [PR #47](https://github.com/TotallyInformation/node-red-contrib-uibuilder/pull/47) for details.
+- [x] Allow for middleware to be loaded from files in `<uibRoot>/.config` both for http and for websockets

 ### Improvements to admin config ui (`uibuilder.html`)